Using Bare Metal service as a standalone service¶

 For

-the conductor server needs a credentials file to validate requests:[json_rpc] auth_strategy = http_basic http_basic_auth_user_file = /etc/ironic/htpasswd-json-rpc
+http_basicthe conductor server needs a credentials file to validate requests:[json_rpc] auth_strategy = http_basic http_basic_auth_user_file = /etc/ironic/htpasswd-json-rpc

 The API server also needs client-side credentials to be specified: